htcondor/htcondor-python/docs/classad.rst

       :param str attr: Attribute to evaluate.
       :return: The :class:`ExprTree` object referenced by ``attr``.

+   .. method:: printJson( )

+      Serialize the ClassAd to a string in JSON format.

+      :return: The JSON representation of the ad.
+      :rtype: str

    .. method:: printOld( )

       Serialize the ClassAd in the old ClassAd format.